cerebral/overmind/packages/overmind-website/guides/intermediate/06_statecharts.md

 ## Summary

 The point of statecharts in Overmind is to give you an abstraction over your configuration that ensures the actions can only be run in certain states.
 Just like operators you can choose where you want to use it.
 Maybe only one namespace needs a statechart, or maybe you prefer using it on all of them.
-The devtools has its own visualizer for the charts, which allows you to implement and test them without implementing any UI.
+The devtools has its own visualizer for the charts, which allows you to implement and test them without implementing any UI.w